fairlygood/koreader-highlights-webdav/README.md

     webdav = require("target/webdav"), <= ADD THIS LINE
   }
   ```
-- In you settings menu, click Export Highlights / Choose formats and services / WebDAV (Markdown) / Configure WebDAV and enter your credentials.
+- In your settings menu, click Export Highlights / Choose formats and services / WebDAV (Markdown) / Configure WebDAV and enter your credentials.
 - Enable the exporter